 Where?
 At the Fairmont Orchid resort.

-Where to book: On the Hawaiʻi Loa Luau website.
+Where to book: On the Hawaiʻi Loa luau booking page1.

 Sunset Luau at the Waikoloa Beach Marriott Resort & Spa is one of the most popular Luaus on the Big Island for good reason.
 The buffet has some high quality contemporary and Hawaiian dishes and there is a full open bar.